Automated Adaptation Strategies for Stream Learning: Related Work

-In this work we consider the possibility of using multiple different adaptive mechanisms, most often at different levels of the presented hierarchy.
+In this work we consider the possibility of using multiple different adaptive mechanisms, most often at different levels of the hierarchy.
 Many modern machine learning algorithms for streaming data explicitly include this possibility.
-A prominent example are the adaptive ensemble methods \citep{Wang2003,coltermaloof2007,Scholz2007,Bifet2009,Kadlec2010,Elwell2011,Alippi2012,Souza2014,GomesSoares2015,Bakirov2017}.
-Many of these often feature AMs from all three levels of hierarchy - online update of experts, changing experts' combination weights and modification of experts' set.
-Machine learning methods with multiple AMs are not limited to ensembles, being based on Bayesian networks \citep{Castillo2006}, decision trees \citep{Hulten2001}, model trees \citep{Ikonomovska2010}, champion-challenger schemes \citep{Nath2007,Bach2010} etc.
+A prominent example are the adaptive ensemble methods \citep{Wang2003,coltermaloof2007,Scholz2007,Bifet2009,Kadlec2010,Elwell2011,Alippi2012,Souza2014,GomesSoares2015,Bakirov2017} which often feature AMs from all three levels of hierarchy - online update of experts, changing experts' combination weights and modification of experts' set.
+Machine learning methods with multiple AMs are not limited to ensembles, but can also include Bayesian networks \citep{Castillo2006}, decision trees \citep{Hulten2001}, model trees \citep{Ikonomovska2010}, champion-challenger schemes \citep{Bach2010} etc.